 Ineffective Temperature Control

 If you have a multi-story or larger home and just one thermostat controlling the cooling system's operation, it's almost impossible to maintain a comfortable temperature throughout the house.
 A knowledgeable HVAC pro will likely recommend zoning your HVAC system into two or more manageable cooling areas.
 The zones are defined with motorized dampers placed in the ductwork, and each zone gets a dedicated thermostat.
 You control the entire setup from a centrally-situated panel that communicates with the dampers, thermostats and your HVAC equipment.

 Air Flow and Distribution Problems

 Flaws and inefficiencies in your HVAC air distribution system can result in significant variations in the amount of conditioned air that's delivered to different rooms.
 Some common issues are poor ductwork design, leaky or damaged ducts, and unbalanced system airflow.
 An experienced HVAC contractor can inspect your system and perform various tests to find the underlying cause.
 Afterwards, they'll recommended appropriate fixes that might include sealing and insulating the ductwork, adding balancing duct dampers or extra return air ducts, or adjusting the blower fan.

-If you're experiencing uneven cooling issues in your San Diego home, contact us today at Sherlock Heating & Air Conditioning for expert solutions.
+If you're experiencing uneven cooling issues in your San Diego home, contact us today at Sherlock Plumbing Heating & Air for expert solutions.

 Our goal is to help educate our customers in the greater San Diego and San Marcos, California area about energy and home comfort issues (specific to HVAC systems).